Snoozy/marble-ios/README.md

 Make creating a new Post accessible from as many views as possible. < Just add the buttons/segues now

-Handle searching and remodel MyGroupsTableViewController.
+-- Handle searching and remodel MyGroupsTableViewController (Test).

 Handle upvote and downvote coloring based on voteValue.